nus-cs2103/website-base/admin/admin-tasks-fragment.md

 <div id="desc_submit_pre_module_survey">

 * **Submit the pre-module survey ==(compulsory)==**<br>
-  _Pre-Module Survey_ will be available on LumiNUS **Week 1 Monday - Friday 2359**. %%We need all of you to submit it because it tells us some important information about you, especially your GitHub username.%%
+  _Pre-Module Survey_ will be available on Canvas **Week 1 Monday - Friday 2359**. %%We need all of you to submit it because it tells us some important information about you, especially your GitHub username.%%
 </div>
 {#====================================================================================================================#}
 <span id="heading_learn_about_the_module">Learn about the module</span>